jackcohen5/fe-template/docs/EJECTION.md

 1. Create a new site in Netlify from the cloned template.

+2. Add an API_LOCATION environment variable to your Netlify site with the URL of your API.

 **Note:** You must connect Netlify to your Github account/organization for this step.

 ## Setup Firebase